alexdboxall/Solitaire/README.md

 # Classic Solitaire

-An open-source Java version of the classic Windows solitaire.
+An open-source Java version of classic solitaire.
 The solitaire.jar file should be runnable on all platforms as a standalone file, and a Windows executable has also been built.

 TODO: add pictures to jacks, queens and kings